theFong/gentle/README.md

 ## Docker

-If you are building docker from source note the build time is ~2 hr.
+If you are building docker from source note the build time can take up to ~2 hr.
 Additionally make sure to install khalid in ext/ by running `bash ext/install_kaldi.sh`